 I’m not being paid that much!
 How do I get my boss to pay me the right amount?

 Despite it being a legal requirement for you to be paid the correct Minimum Wage for your age, sometimes people aren’t – last year CABs in Scotland gave advice on 949 issues related to the National Minimum Wage.

 If you seem to be underpaid, you could start with having an informal chat with your employer and ask them why they are paying you what they are.
 In some cases, they’ve made a genuine mistake, in which case they should pay you what you’re owed.

 If they refuse to pay you the National Minimum Wage, you have a range of options for taking further action to make sure you’re getting paid what the law says you should get as a minimum.
 This could involve raising a grievance, involving HMRC or Acas, or even taking the case to a tribunal, although it should hopefully be settled long before then.
 You can find some handy advice online about what your options are, or you can make an appointment at your local CAB to get some help.

 My employer says I’m ‘technically self-employed’/I’m paid per task, and they don’t need to pay the minimum wage because of this.
 Are they right?

 Even if you’re paid for each task done (for example if you’re a delivery driver that gets paid per delivery, or a fruit-picker who gets paid depending on how much you pick), you should be paid a fair rate that’s based on the National Minimum Wage.
-More information about how this works can be found here.

 Sometimes your employer might say that you’re actually ‘self-employed’.
 If this comes as a surprise to you, it might be that your employer is trying to avoid your employment rights.
 There’s some useful advice available here, but as both these situations can be quite complicated, it’s worth seeking expert advice from a CAB near you, who can help you get to the bottom of what’s going on.